thomasphillips3/blogstrathomas/content/post/code/2018-07-31-day-126-ethereum-setup.md

 # Progress

 * Set up Solidity compiler to build contracts.
 Previously was using Remix online tool.
-* Created basic boilerplate for code I entered in Remix.
+* Created basic boilerplate for code I entered in [Remix](http://remix.ethereum.org/)
+* Took code from Remix and wrote it locally, in preparation for compiling and deploying on my own.

 Folder structure